Aotearoa’s National Kororā/Little Penguin Conservation Organisation

 Research

-Our kororā National Monitoring Programme aids the understanding of distribution and breeding trends around Aotearoa.
+Our Kororā National Monitoring Programme aids the understanding of population and breeding trends from colonies all across Aotearoa.

 Advocacy

-Through our advocacy efforts we aim to help educate, raise awareness and guide better decision-making policies to enhance the protection of kororā in Aotearoa.
+We aim to strengthen decision-making policies to enhance the protection of kororā colonies all across Aotearoa.

 “Penguins tell us about our world in a lot of different ways - and particularly the oceans.
 They are on the frontlines of sea change”